jNembhard/audiophile-ecom/README.md

 base: "center", sm: "left" }} >
 ```

 Chakra uses a design pattern with a mobile-first workflow in mind.
 If you look at textAlign, you can design starting at the base to sm (mobile) sm to md (tablet) md to lg (desktop).
-The styling breakpoint strarts at 0em and moves up in increments of 30em.
+The breakpoint styling starts at 30em and moves up in increments of 18em.

 The "as" prop functions as a way to change components to a preferred html tag. "div" will always be the default value.